QIWI-API/bill-payments-docs/bill-payments_en.html.md

 For p2p users, you can set a name in your account on <a href="https://p2p.qiwi.com">p2p.qiwi.com</a>.
 The name is associated with the style.
 </aside>

- >Invoice Issue on Pay Form
+ >Invoice Issue on Payment Form

 ~~~shell
 curl https://oplata.qiwi.com/create?publicKey=Fnzr1yTebUiQaBLDnebLMMxL8nc6FF5zfmGQnypc*******&amount=100&billId=893794793973&successUrl=http%3A%2F%2Ftest.ru%3F&customFields[themeCode]=codeStyle